Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Self Invoking Functions

-Self invoking functions are anonymous functions which do not need to be called to return a value.
+Self invoking functions are anonymous functions that do not need to be called to return a value.

 ```js
 (function(n) {